greenthegarden/homelab/README.md

 ## Hardware

-The major hardware which makes up the Homelab is shown in the following diagram.
+The major hardware compoenents which makes up the Homelab are shown in the following diagram.

 ![Homelab hardware](docs/homelab-network-wired-hardware.drawio.png "Homelab hardware")

 ### Network Hardware

-A [Ubiquity Cloud Gateway (UCG) Ultra][network] is used to manage the network aspects of the Homelab.
+A [Ubiquity Cloud Gateway (UCG) Ultra][network] is used to create and manage the primary network aspects of the Homelab.

 The UCG runs UniFi OS as the operating system which hosts the [Unifi Network Application][unifi].

-Some good sources of information for setting up a Unifi network are:
+Some good sources of information for setting up a Unifi network include:

 - [Full Unifi Config - Setup from Start to Finish][youtube_unififullconfig]
 - [COMPLETE UniFi Network Setup Guide (Detailed for Beginners)][youtube_unifisetup]